Jithin-b-p/Jithin-b-p/README.md

 <br>

-- 🔭 I’m currently upskilling to **become a full-stack developr**.
+- 🔭 I’m currently upskilling to **become a full-stack developer**.

-- 🌱 To improve my problem-solving and analytical skills, I'm undertaking a deep dive into **Data Structures and Algorithms** using **Javascript** as my primary programming language.
+- 🌱 To improve my problem-solving and analytical skills, I'm undertaking a deep dive into **Data Structures and Algorithms** using **Java** as my primary programming language.

 - 🔍 Take a look at my projects on [**Frontend Mentor**](https://www.frontendmentor.io/profile/Jithin-b-p)!.